Covenants

 • Q. Can I build an outbuilding?

 A. Outbuildings are allowed but, like fences, they must first be approved by the Board of Directors in writing.
-Please reference the following document that outlines conditions for building an outbuilding.
-Rose Creek Structure Conditions
+Please reference the Outbuilding / Shed Guidelines document in the above section.

 • Q. Can I park in the center of the circle?